-Christian, Dade, Dallas, Greene, Lawrence, Polk and Webster
+Christian, Dade, Dallas, Greene, Lawrence (partial), Polk and Webster

 Every person and every family we serve has a unique story.
-That's why our hospice and palliative care support begins with listening and understanding your needs and values.
+That's why our care begins with listening and understanding your needs and values.

 - 24/7 access to care